AshampooSystems/boden-todomvc/README.md

 ## Getting Started

-Fist, make sure that the required dependencies and tools are installed by following our [Quick Start Guide](https://www.boden.io/getting-started/).
+First, make sure that the required dependencies and tools are installed by following our [Quick Start Guide](https://www.boden.io/getting-started/).

 Clone and open the project in Xcode or Android Studio using a terminal or command prompt: